jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi/README.md

 ![](gnmi_cli_help.png)

 A GET operation to retreive the device hostname can be sent using the following **gnmi_cli** command.
+** EXPLAIN HOW YOU GOT /GNMI_PROTO/GET_HOSTNAME.TXT, BECAUSE IN THE YANG MODEL YOU SHOWED ONLY SHOWS HOSTNAME BUT NOT WHERE GNMI_PROTO YOU GOT FROM**

 ```
 auto@automation:~$ cd ~/gnmi_ssl/certs/